Tanupvats/Tracking-Person-Movement-Using-Mobile-Sensor-Data/README.md

-# Extended Kalman Filter Project
+# Tracking Person Movement Using Mobile Sensor Data

 This repository contains a series of Python scripts that implement and visualize an Extended Kalman Filter (EKF) for motions made by person while He/She is making a video, including circular and figure-eight paths on dummy data.